 High profile implants give you the fullest and roundest breasts.
 They are also known as the ‘augmented’ look.
 A HIGH profile doesn’t mean it sits high on your chest.
 It means the implants project forward the most.

 Read more below to better understand what different profiles mean.

-Everyone women is unique in her body form.
-With the extensive range of breast implants available at the Toronto Cosmetic Surgery Institute, it is possible for each woman to choose an implant design with Dr. Jugenburg that is perfect for her breast enhancement goals.
-With so many different types of implants available, however, it is important to understand the differences between the various implants and how each would affect your augmentation results.
+Everyone person is unique in her body form.
+With the extensive range of breast implants available at SixSurgery, it is possible for each person to choose an implant design with the SixSurgery team that is perfect for your breast enhancement goals.
+With the many different types of implants available, it is important to understand the differences between the various implants and how each would affect your augmentation results.
 In addition to silicone and saline choices, implant options are based upon breast width, profile and shape.

 The profile of a breast implant refers to how much the implant projects forward from the chest wall.
 Implants of the same volume (described in cc’s or cubic centimeters) that differ in base width (diameter) will give a different projection from the chest wall; the narrower the base width for a given volume, the greater the projection.
 In general, a low profile implant is flat and wide.
 A medium profile implant of the same volume will have a smaller base width, but project farther out from your body.
 A high profile implant has the narrowest base width, and projects forward the most.

 During your pre-operative Breast Augmentation consultation, the SixSurgery team will use measure of your breasts and body to determine the maximum width and projection of breast implant that will fit your current proportions (or figure).
 This is a method known as Dimensional Breast Augmentation.

 All the implants pictured above have the same diameter or width.
 What differs is their projection – how much they protrude (stick-out) from the chest.
 A low profile implant is very flat, while a high profile breast implant is very round and gives a more fake look.